xiejiangzhi/xjzproxy-docs/index.md

+---
+description: We really develop the interface by document and check the interface by document.
+---

 XJZProxy
 =========

+## Features

+* HTTP/HTTPS/HTTP2/GRPC Proxy
+* Group request history based on host or connection
+* Support filtering request history using simple search syntax
+* Automatically generate interface document preview page
+* Automatically generate response data
+* Automatically compare requests, response data, and show differences
+* Generate corresponding error statistics by filtering results

 ## Description

-We really develop every interface by document, the interface user does not need to wait for the real test server.
+We really develop the interface by document and check the interface by document.

 Maybe your workflow is like this